-Moreover, the Company is not aware of any environmental laws which will directly affect its business operations.
-The development and environmental permits issued by the DENR are generally required of developers of residential subdivisions and not of construction companies.
+The Company is not aware of any environmental laws which will directly and significantly affect its business operations.
+The development and environmental permits issued by the DENR are generally required from developers of residential subdivisions and not of construction companies.